ungive/loon/api/specification.md

   but not the "parameters" (anything after the first semicolon) of a content type
   (see https://www.w3.org/Protocols/rfc1341/4_Content-Type.html)
-- `max_cache_duration` -
+- `cache_duration` -
-  Whether the server caches responses, both content responses and empty responses, and for how long at most.
+  How long the server is configured to cache responses, both responses that have content, as well as responses without content.
+  This is the default duration for which responses are cached, which can be prohibited or limited in an individual `ContentHeader` response message with the `max_cache_duration` field.
+  A server implementing a cache should cache responses for exactly this duration on a best effort basis, as clients expect that content will be cached for this long.
   A value of zero indicates that content is not cached by this server.
   Clients should fail if caching is required but this field is set to zero or if the server caches responses for an insufficient amount of time.
-  Any maximum cache duration that is given in a content response will be capped by this maximum cache duration.
+  Any `max_cache_duration` that is given in a `ContentHeader` message will be capped by this value.

 ### Creating URLs